-For the empirical project, you should use data to analyze and economics related using econometric methods from this course.
+For the empirical project, you should use data to analyze an economics related research question using econometric methods from this course.
 The paper should be approximately 15 pages and explain the research question, data, estimation strategy, and results.
 You should be able to write your research question as "the effect of A on B".
 The method used must be more sophisticated than simple OLS or at least involve the use of specification tests that you will learn over the course of the semester.
 Chapter 19 in the book provides an outline for carrying out an empirical project and examples of data sources.
+Wooldridge also has many of the data sets used in the book in STATA format that you are welcome to use.
+However, you are free to find and use your own data.